LBHackney-IT/API-Playbook/docs/event-driven-architecture.md

 Listeners subscribe to queues, and read events from those queues.
 As events get consumed, they get removed from the queue.
 In the case of a failure, the event gets sent to a separate “dead letter” queue and stored for future re-processing.
 This has a number of benefits, for example:
 - If the listener is down, messages will sit on the queue until such times as the listener is up again
-- If there is a failure when processing a message, it is not lost, and can be re-processed once the root cause is identified and resolved
+- If there is a failure when processing a message, it does not get not lost, and can be re-processed once the root cause is identified and resolved

 ### Performance

 Whilst it is not necessarily always the case, it is oftentimes possible to achieve significant performance improvements by following an event driven approach.
-Given that data can be modeled for retrieval rather than for storage, and with the use of a NoSQL document database, queries are relatively straightforward with no complex joins.
-Events keep the data up to date in an “eventually consistent” manner, trading off the fact that the data might be out of date for a short period of time.
+Given that data can be modeled for retrieval rather than for storage, and with the use of a NoSQL document database, queries can be kept relatively straightforward with no complex joins.
+Events keep subsets of data up to date in an “eventually consistent” manner, trading off the fact that the subset of data might be out of date for a short period of time.

 ## Examples from _Manage My Home_